-The aircraft’s origins date back to the end of World War II, when it served as a military transport.
+The aircraft’s origins date back to the end of WWII when it served as a military transport.
 To compete with the Lockheed Constellation in the long-range commercial transport market., the type was reworked by Douglas.

-A series of inflight fires (including the fatal crash of United Airlines Flight 608) grounded the DC-6 fleet in 1947.
+A series of inflight fires, including the fatal crash of UA flight 608, grounded the DC-6 fleet in 1947.
 The cause was found to be a fuel vent next to the intake of the cabin cooling turbine; all DC-6s were modified, and after four months on the ground the fleet was flying again.

 More than 700 were built and many still fly today in cargo, military, and wildfire control roles.